pmpavan/spanwiz/README.md

 TBD

 ## Roadmap
-- Add support for custom text styles.
+- [ ] Add support for custom text styles
-- Extend support for SpannableString
+- [ ] Extend support for SpannableString
+- [ ] Add support for kotlin serilization
+- [ ] Add support for Gson

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Authors
-- Pavan P M
+- Pavan P M - Initial work - [@pmpavan](https://github.com/pmpavan)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.